w3c/cogai/WebNNM/Testing.md

 $$\frac{\partial L}{\partial b} = \sum_{\text{broadcasted axes}} \frac{\partial L}{\partial y}$$

 To test the library's implementation of `backprop` we need to measure the gradient for a small change to each parameter value.
-For this first try adding $\epsilon$ and then try with subtracting $\epsilon$, looping over the tensor size, where $\epsilon$ is a small number e.g. 0.0001.
+For this first try after adding $\epsilon$ and then try after subtracting $\epsilon$, looping over the tensor size, where $\epsilon$ is a small number e.g. 0.0001.

 The `matmul` operator is similar, except its second operand is the weights matrix $w$.
 This requires a feature shape like `[2]` or `[3]`.
 We can then arrange for the weights to have a shape like `[2,3]`, which protects against symmetry blindness.